 In retirement, we can't simply sit at home - we must carefully consider the world before us, consider our options, and take action towards happiness.
 For me, a productive post-retirement life that is fulfilling is happiness in my book!
 Happiness comes from within, and that means you need to be happy with yourself, physically and mentally... right?

 Right.
 So who am I and what do I want to do in my retirement years?
 How do you give yourself the gift of a Happy Retirement?

-Earlier today, I read a post on the SBI forums (what is SBI??) and asked for permission to use it here.
+Earlier today, I read a post on the Solo Build It forums (what is Solo Build It??) and asked for permission to use it here.
 I think this is an invaluable exercise for new retirees to consider as it may open up an whole new YOU in retirement!

 Please try this - who knows, you might just figure out what makes yourself tick, what will bring about a happy retirement for you!